cpp-linter/cpp-linter-action/README.md

 ### On Windows runners

-For Windows runners, we use clang tools installed via (in order of attempts):
+For Windows runners, we use clang tools installed via the following sources in order (which ever succeeds first):

 1. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]
 2. Static binaries that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.